 b. to retain the property for a specified purpose; or

-c. to retain the property or an interim basis if it is a single family residence occupied by the taxpayer and if the sale of the property would require the taxpayer to request public assistance.
+c. to retain the property or an interim basis if it is a single-family residence occupied by the taxpayer and if the sale of the property would require the taxpayer to request public assistance.
 If this recommendation is offered, the Town Manager shall present a written plan under which the taxpayer is to pay outstanding taxes, interests, and costs associated with the tax lien process; and outstanding sewer rates, assessments and other lawful charges.
 The plan must provide that the Town will receive payment on a reasonable schedule.
 Costs to be paid will include all costs incurred by the Town outside of the tax process including but not limited to insurance costs and attorney's fees.
 The taxpayer must sign the written plan and acknowledge in writing that the title to the property belongs to the Town and shall remain with the Town until the taxpayer completes payment under and in strict compliance with the plan and that the owner will strictly comply with the plan.
 Failure to strictly comply with the plan will result in the property being retained by the Town or sold under other provisions of this policy unless other prior written arrangements have been approved by the Town.
 The term "occupied" as used in this paragraph, includes persons in a nursing facility who intend to return to their home.